A quick and easy pasta tossed in a light and creamy lemon sauce, this Lemon Ricotta Pasta will be a hit!

 - How to make creamy lemon ricotta pasta...

-- Will the eggs cook in the sauce?
+- A note on the eggs cooking in the sauce:

 - Tools needed to make this recipe: